 Companies face growing customer expectations — they want a true omnichannel experience supporting more and more digital channels.
 At the same time, the customer experience has become the #1 competitive differentiator, making many companies examine and reconsider their customer service strategies.

-When Swedish Rail contacted WebHelp in its search for a contact centre partner to help the business transform its customer service, WebHelp knew that the NICE inContact CXone platform would provide the solutions to put Swedish Rail’s previously voice-centred customer service back on the right track.
+When Swedish Rail contacted WebHelp in its search for a contact centre partner to help the business transform its customer service, WebHelp knew that the NICE inContact CXone call center software platform would provide the solutions to put Swedish Rail’s previously voice-centred customer service back on the right track.

 Swedish Rail is a government-owned railway company headquartered in Borlänge that has 90% market share in the local passenger train market.
 The key strategy for its service transformation was to optimise the use of digital technologies by enhancing the customer experience — focusing on both ticket sales and customer communication done on smartphones as much as possible.